 To this day, I basically do what she did when I want to drink coffee other than lightly sweetened black coffee.
 That’s what I normally drink.

 The “latte”, without a diacritical mark, is a shortened American form of the Italian caffè-latte, which means “coffee with milk”.
 Years ago, before the American version made it well-known, ordering a latte in Italy would have fetched you a glass or a mug of milk.
-It’s probably okay to order it in Italian restaurants now, but I wouldn’t bet on it.
+It’s probably okay to order it in Italy now, but I wouldn’t bet on it in rural areas.

 An American latte is quite simply a cup of coffee made with milk instead of water.
-Starbucks, however, starts every coffee drink with espresso and they have the machines to produce it.
+Starbucks starts every coffee drink with espresso and they have the machines to produce it.
 Espresso, invented in Italy, is the base ingredient of all American lattes, cappuccinos and mochas.